intertect/intertect/src/content/lesson_3/part_4.md

   - `position`: Position in the final saving location where the result is to be saved, i.e. for `memory` this indicates an offset and for `registers` this indicates the particular register
 - `latches.mem_wb` (MEM/WB latch):
+  - `instruction`: Instruction that was decoded during ID stage.
+This will not be used for further execution but will be critical later when parallelizing our pipeline
   - `result`: Value to be written/stored
   - `location`: Should either be `"memory"` or `"registers"` to indicate which stage of the pipeline saving should occur